-The NASA Astrobiology Institute’s Virtual Planetary Laboratory is a research group that focuses on answering the scientific question “If we were to find such a planet, how would we use observations and modeling studies to determine if that planet was able to support life, or had life on it?”
+The Virtual Planetary Laboratory was founded in 2001 as one of the NASA Astrobiology Institute teams.
+Starting in 2018, VPL became an affiliate of the NASA Nexus for Exoplanet System Science (NExSS) community and focuses on answering the scientific question “If we were to find such a planet, how would we use observations and modeling studies to determine if that planet was able to support life, or had life on it?”

 To address this question, the VPL has developed a “tool kit” of innovative computer models to simulate and better understand the environments and spectra of extrasolar planets.
 The VPL tool kit allows an interdisciplinary, non-Earth-centric assessment of the interactions between a planet, its star and its planetary system that can affect the planet’s “habitability”, its ability to support life.
 It also allows us to explore the interactions between life, its planetary environment and the parent star to identify new “biosignatures”, detectable ways in which life can modify its planetary environment on a global scale.

 Based at the University of Washington, the highly interdisciplinary VPL team lead by astrobiologist Victoria Meadows comprises over 75 researchers at 20 different institutions.
 The team includes astronomers, atmospheric chemists, spectroscopists, geochemists, geophysicists, climatologists, molecular evolutionary biologists, and many other types of scientists.
 Our team members interact with each other across discipline boundaries and over geographical distance to understand the limits and maintenance of planetary habitability, and to explore and identify new biosignatures.
 MORE >